BCE Course Offerings

 For information on course selection for this particular concentration, please visit the Mathematicians in the Making page.

-PHIL 100501 Introduction to Basic Problems of Philosophy
+PHIL 100501 Basic Problems of Philosophy

 This course introduces students to the problems and procedures of the Western philosophical tradition.
 Examines selected works of such key thinkers as Plato, Aristotle, St. Augustine, Descartes, Locke and Rousseau.